-Airlines charge anywhere north of 7 times the cost of an Economy ticket for a First Class seat on the same flight, 4-5x for Business Class, and 2x for travel in Premium Economy—so using points to get to the front of the plane more cheaply becomes the goal if you want to maximise the value of your frequent flyer balance.
+Airlines charge anywhere north of 7x the cost of an Economy ticket for a First Class seat on the same flight.
+It’s 4-5x for Business Class, and 2x for travel in Premium Economy.
+So using points to get to the front of the plane more cheaply becomes the goal if you want to maximise the value of your frequent flyer balance.

-You can totally use 55,000 Qantas Points to fly from Auckland to Dubai one-way in Emirates Economy Class:
+So you can totally use 55,200 Qantas Points to fly from Auckland to London one-way in Emirates Economy Class:

-or you can use 168,000 points (just over triple) to fly the entire way in a First Class Suite:
+or you can use 216,900 points (just over four times) to fly the entire way in a First Class Suite:

 Let’s look at that in table form, using a real-life example of flying Emirates from Auckland to Dubai return during low-season dates: